divio/divio-cloud-docs/how-to/resources-configure-git.rst

 Add the Git repository URL to the Control Panel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-You will need to supply the URL (we recommend using SSH URLs - but :ref:`you can also use HTTPS URLs <git-setup-HTTPS>`
+You will need to supply the URL (SSH URLs are recommended, but :ref:`you can also use HTTPS URLs <git-setup-HTTPS>`) of
-if you prefer) of your new repository to the Control Panel.
-The next step depends whether this is a new or
-existing Divio project:
+your new repository to the Control Panel.
+The next step depends on whether this is a new or existing Divio project:

 .. rst-class:: clearfix row